jshiv/RocketpoolExitArbitrage/README.md

 ## Smart Contract

-To execute a Flashswap with Uniswap and simultaneously burn rETH within a single transaction, we developed and deployed a custom smart contract.
+To execute a Flashswap with Uniswap and simultaneously burn rETH within a single transaction, I developed and deployed a custom smart contract.
 This contract is fully verified on Etherscan and can be viewed [here](https://etherscan.io/address/0x228125B5519861a9176c1E4b12beeb2d41142D92#code).
 The contract provides two functions.
 The first (`arb`) executes a flash swap arbitrage call using Uniswap.
 The second (`arbParaswap`) allows users to take a flash loan via [Morpho](https://morpho.org/) and perform an aggregated swap using Paraswap.

 ### Key Features